UA Parking & Transportation

 - They are pre-tax deduction.
 On December 20, 2019, Congress repealed a section of the 2017 tax law (Public Law PL 115-97).
 This means employers can once again offer qualified transportation fringe benefits (e.g. parking, transportation and vanpooling) without a taxation penalty.

 - I am currently enrolled in payroll deductions.
-Can I pay remaining balance in full?
+Can I pay the remaining balance in full?

-- Yes, employees can pay for permits and transit passes outside of payroll deduction.
-Payments can be made in our office by credit or debit card, check, or cash; and by phone via credit or debit card, contact us at (520) 626-7275.
+- Yes, employees can pay for permits and transit passes outside of payroll deductions.
+Payments can be made in our office by credit or debit card, check, or cash; and by phone via credit or debit card.
+Please contact us at (520) 626-7275.

 Note: Electing to withdraw from payroll deductions will forfeit Automatic Renewal

 - Please contact the Financial Service Office at (520) 621-9097.